-- · Competence in basic skills - $\cdot$ Ability to apply mathematical knowledge to new situations

-The assessment in the EYFS is teacher based through discussion and specific activities.
+- · Competence in basic skills - · Ability to apply mathematical knowledge to new situations The assessment in the EYFS is teacher based through discussion and specific activities.

 From Year 1 upwards, there is ongoing formal and informal assessment throughout the year.
+Assessment data is stored centrally on our school SIMS system and is updated half termly.